 The same prompt-caching, batch API, and model-routing optimizations are available to you with or without SchneeAI — we do not pretend otherwise.
-The factor pays for the layers most teams eventually build on top of a raw proxy:
+The platform fee (under adjustment) pays for the layers most teams eventually build on top of a raw proxy:

 | Layer | What it does | Build-it-yourself effort |